top of page

 Meet the author

 I have always been passionate about animals and their care.
 As the founder of Shadow's Reptiles (An online pet store), I feel responsible to share my knowledge through my educational animal shows, blogs and videos.
 I have dedicated part of my life to educating others on the unique needs of reptiles and animals in general.
-I aggressively research all animals that are coming into my care and I write these care guides as proof to myself that I am knowledgeable enough to care for said animal.
-I don't know everything but I do however know that I go above
+I aggressively research all animals that are coming into my care and then I write care guides as proof to myself that I am knowledgeable enough to care for said animal.
+After years of using the care guides and polishing them with my own

-and beyond with my animals' care and if I am confident enough to post a care guide for you to read I swear that it is the best possible way to care for your animals on the internet.
-Why?
-Because I am constantly updating and testing new methods, I follow these care guides every single day with hundred of animals that I love more than life itself.
+experience and fine tuning them to be efficient and provide the best quality care to the animals as possible, I have made it public for you to use.
+I am constantly updating the guides and testing new methods, I follow these care guides every single day with hundred of animals that I love more than life itself.
 Unfortunately I can not do it alone, I will need your support!

 Feedback is what I crave most, please correct me and help me improve my care guides.
 I take your feedback and combine it with my own knowledge and experience to give my animals the best life possible.